 On September 29, 2014, upon arrival in Port Calais (France), the ship suffered an engine room fire accident.
-The fire was quickly extinguished by the onboard fire protection / sprinkler system.
-All passengers were disembarked.
+The fire was quickly extinguished by the onboard fire protection/sprinkler system.
+All the passengers were disembarked.
 No injuries were reported.

 The vessel was then taken to Arno Shipyard (Dunkerque, France) for repairs.